Looking Good For Your Photoshoot!

 Please, DO

-• Pay attention to detail.
-From the roots of your hair to your toe nail polish.
-The camera sees all!
-Be careful with bra straps, semi-sheer fabric, hair ties on your wrists, wallet or phone in your back pocket, (looking at you, dudes).
+Pay attention to detail.
+Be careful with bra straps, semi-sheer fabric, hair ties on your wrists, wallet or phone in your back pocket.

-My assistant and I do our best to pay attention to detail and fix fly-away hairs, falling straps, crooked jewelry and other little wardrobe malfunctions, but sometimes things are missed.
+We do our best to pay attention to details while at the shoot but sometimes things are missed.
 I am experienced in Photoshop, so no worries, but certain things can be very time consuming and difficult to fix.
-So, if we are all on our A-game and try to keep the above tips in mind it will make for an amazing shoot for everyone!
+So, keep the above tips in mind for the best experience!

 Please, DON’T

-If you need a little help with colors, please see the chart below.
 You don’t have to all wear the same color to match.
 Mix it up with complimentary colors!
-These colors have been proven by science to look pleasing together.
 (Blacks, whites and neutrals are always an option too!)

 Dressing for Location and Season